Yonet/AzureMixedRealityDocs/lessons/lesson-4/concepts/what-are-the-security-concerns-with-using-eye-tracking.md

 **Identity of an Individual**

-The user’s unique gaze pattern allows fingerprinting.
+The user's unique gaze pattern allows fingerprinting.
 Part of the identity inference are also several bio-indicators, including health status, both momentary and longer term, age, and fatigue.

 **Inference of Interests**